Divyanshukumar2005/Mem_Element_Emulator/README.md

 # Mem Element Emulator (LTspice Simulation)

-This is a semester project we did in our 5th semester ECE.
-The goal was to understand how memristive behaviour works by building emulator circuits in LTspice — since actual memristive devices aren't something you can just get in a lab.

-The project is based on the paper by Biolek et al. (IEEE TCAS-II, 2025) and some related works listed at the bottom.
-We didn't invent the circuits — we studied, implemented, and analysed them ourselves in simulation.
+Semester V project on simulating mem-element behaviour using standard circuit components in LTspice.
+Based on the work by Biolek et al. (IEEE TCAS-II, 2025) and related papers — we implemented the circuits, ran the simulations, and tried to understand *why* the hysteresis forms the way it does, not just that it does.

 ---

-## Why this project
+## Background

-Real memristors need special nanoscale materials to fabricate.
-Most of us don't have access to that.
-But the interesting thing is — you can actually recreate memristive behaviour using normal components like diodes, capacitors, inductors, and JFETs.
-That's what an emulator does.

-We wanted to understand *why* the hysteresis loop forms, how different memory elements (capacitor vs inductor vs JFET) change the shape of the loop, and whether synthetic inductance using a GIC can replace bulky physical inductors.
+The core idea is simple: a real memristor is hard to fabricate — it needs nanoscale titanium dioxide structures or similar.
+But you can get the same electrical behaviour (a pinched hysteresis loop in the V-I plane) using a nonlinear resistive two-port loaded with a capacitor or inductor.
+That's an emulator.

+The paper by Biolek et al. goes deeper than just showing the loop — it derives the exact conditions a two-port must satisfy for the emulated element to qualify as a proper extended memristor (the zero-crossing property).
+We used this framework to understand each of our circuits.

 ---

-## What we simulated
+## What we built

 ### 1. Graetz bridge + Capacitor

-A standard diode bridge (D1N4148) with a 95 pF capacitor across it, driven by a low-frequency sine wave.
+Four 1N4148 diodes in a bridge configuration, with a 95 pF capacitor across the output port.
+Driven at 30 Hz.

-The capacitor stores charge during one half-cycle and that stored charge affects the next — that's what gives it memory.
-At 30 Hz, you get a clear pinched hysteresis loop in the V–I plot.
+The diode bridge is the nonlinear two-port.
+The capacitor is the memory element — it stores charge from one half-cycle and that stored charge modifies the next.
+At low frequencies, this produces a pinched hysteresis loop.

+One thing worth noting from the paper: the zero-crossing property (loop pinching exactly at the origin) holds only when all four diodes are identical.
+With mismatched diodes, the pinch point shifts.
+We used D1N4148 throughout to keep it symmetric.

 ```spice
 V1 Vin 0 SIN(0 1 30)